X-Zero-L/Paymenter-AliPay-Gateway/README.en.md

 - Support for sandbox and production environment switching
 - Support for synchronous return and asynchronous notification
 - Complete order information and product details transmission
-- Support for Alipay signature verification and encryption

 ## Requirements